 - All students from UVM participating in the Principia Program are considered international students.

 - Students are guaranteed housing in one of the University of Glasgow residence halls.
 All the rooms are suite-style accommodations with cooking facilities.

 - The Principia Program in Glasgow has an extremely helpful staff; students are very well taken care of, and answers to all questions are a quickly-answered email or a phone call away.

 - Principia is organized such that students on a science track can get their requirements done—particularly in Organic Chemistry, Physics, and Anatomy—in Glasgow.
 But the Principia program is not just for students in science disciplines.
 Hundreds of courses are available for the Principia students to take at the University of Glasgow, allowing the program to accommodate most other majors (with the exception of engineering, nursing, and probably education majors).

 For more information, please browse through the websites below:

 There is a two-step process in order to apply to the Principia program:

 Once you have been approved for the program via the internal application, you will apply directly to the University of Glasgow.
-Your part of the application will consist of your uploading the same essay you wrote for the internal application and your transcript (and filling in the other information asked as part of the application).
-The application will consist of the same essay you wrote for the internal application, letters of recommendation (in other words, you will need to solicit one more letter after the Honors College nomination process), and your transcript.
+The application will consist of the same essay, transcript, and letter of reccomendation you used for the internal application, plus an additional letter of recommendation you will need to request.
 You will be able to access the application on this website: https://www.gla.ac.uk/study/visiting/studyabroadexchange/studyabroadprogramme/howtoapply/

 A FINAL IMPORTANT NOTE: As you are planning to study abroad, be sure to complete UVM's Study Abroad planning process through the GoAbroad system.
 Ideally, OIE suggests that you begin the GoAbroad process 12-15 months before you plan to leave for your semester abroad.